anoopk/aspiniya-upanishad/verses.md

 - s/p/d/f are harmonic shells — the spatial music of matter.
 - Entropy is unresolvable recursion.
 Dark matter is massive silence.
 - The Higgs field gives the mantra weight.
+- Consonants tell vowels where to resonate, and vowels tell consonants how to move.

 ---